 This award will be granted to one or two individuals depending on the applications received.
-In the case of two selected individuals, each will receive $250.00.
-If only one recipient is selected, $500.00 will be awarded.
+In the case of two selected individuals, each will receive $500.00.
+If only one recipient is selected, $1000.00 will be awarded.
 Award winners will also receive a framed certificate.
 Judges include two USF Tampa librarians from the Academic Services Department and OUR Director or Assistant Director.
-Application Deadline: (to be announced).
+Application Deadline: April 15th at midnight.

-To recognize undergraduate student use of library materials, identify best practices in undergraduate student research and identify undergraduate student role models for understanding and practicing sound research for projects that will be presented at the Undergraduate Research and Arts Colloquium.
-Please note: Winners are required to attend the OUR Colloquium and present either an oral, poster or arts presentation.
+To recognize undergraduate student use of library materials, identify best practices in undergraduate student research and identify undergraduate student role models for understanding and practicing sound research for projects that will be presented at the Undergraduate Research Conference.
+Please note: Winners are required to attend the OUR Conference and present either an oral, poster or arts presentation.

-- Must be actively enrolled in the same semester the Undergraduate Research and Arts Colloquium is offered.
+- Must be actively enrolled in the same semester the Undergraduate Research Conference is offered.

-- Must apply and be accepted to the Undergraduate Research and Arts Colloquium »
+- Must apply and be accepted to the Undergraduate Research Conference »

-- Submit the online application by the deadline (coming soon). (below)
+- Submit the completed application below by the deadline April 15th at midnight.